 Installation of the organ began at the end of June 2013.
 Voicing began in early August, and the organ was completed in November.

-A series of dedication recitals has been announced by the College.
-John Scott of Saint Thomas Church in New York City will present the opening concert on Saturday, 26 April 2014.
+A series of dedication recitals throughout 2014 has been announced by the College.
+John Scott of Saint Thomas Church in New York City presented the opening concert on Saturday, 26 April 2014.
 Details of other programs can be found on our Recitals page and in the College’s brochure.

 The organ was featured on the cover of the November 2013 issue of The American Organist magazine.
 The Omaha World-Herald published an interesting article about Op.
 91, which you can find here.
 You might also be interested to see photos of the organ under construction.